All Products

 Warning

-If the endpoint is an Alibaba Cloud public IP address and if the public IP address is disassociated from the original instance and associated with another instance, client IP address preservation may fail and the traffic may be interrupted.
-To restore the client IP address preservation feature of the endpoint, you can delete and re-add the endpoint, or contact your account manager.
+If the endpoint is an Alibaba Cloud public IP address and the public IP address is detached from the original instance and attached to another instance, client IP preservation may fail and traffic may be interrupted.
+To restore the client IP preservation feature for the endpoint, you can delete and re-create the endpoint, or contact your account manager for assistance.

 Supported.